g4b1nagy/helpful-site/README.md

 * post categories
 * home and category pages that provide lists of posts
 * previous and next post links
-* support for page specific properties such as description, ogimage, style and script
+* support for per page attributes such as description, ogimage, style and script
 * syntax highlighting of code blocks
 * the great looking Casper theme from [Ghost](https://ghost.org/)